Click on the vaccine name for information in different languages.

 What is a booster dose?

-Immunity (protection) from some vaccines declines with time.
-A "booster" dose is an additional dose of vaccine given to strengthen or "boost" the immune system to provide better protection against disease.
+Immunity (protection) from some vaccines weakens with time.
+A "booster" dose is an added dose of vaccine given to strengthen or "boost" the immune system to provide better protection against disease.

 What is the tetanus vaccine?

 The tetanus vaccine protects against tetanus, a serious disease caused by a bacteria.

 The tetanus vaccine is combined with other vaccines so that you or your child can get protection against several diseases with fewer shots.

 Tetanus vaccination is recommended for people of all ages.
 There are many different combination vaccines used to prevent tetanus in infants, young children, school-age children, and adults.

 Diphtheria, Tetanus, Pertussis, Hepatitis B, Polio, and Haemophilus influenzae type b (DTaP-HB-IPV-Hib) Vaccine

 - This vaccine is given as a series of 3 doses to infants at 2, 4, and 6 months of age.

 - This vaccine is given to infants as a booster dose at 18 months of age after completing a three-dose primary series of DTaP-HB-IPV-Hib.